 Art DeCamp has been building muzzle loading rifles and powder horns since 1980, and specializes in replicating the Kentucky rifles, and shop-made screw-tip horns of Pennsylvania.
 His horn making is concentrated on the lathe-turned, screw-tip type horns from the various “schools” of eastern Pennsylvania, and accurate replication of Tansel style engraved horn work from central Indiana.
 Much of his horn working time is spent performing historically accurate museum quality restoration work on original powder horns.

-Art is a Master member of “The Honourable Company of Horners” hornmakers guild, and is a charter member of the Contemporary Longrifle Association.
-His work was recognized with first place awards at Dixon’s Gunmakers Fair for, Best Decorated Horn, and Best Non-Decorated horn in 1999; plus overall Most Historically Accurate accoutrement in 1999, and again in 2004.
+Art has achieved the "Master" rank as a member of The Honourable Company of Horners hornmakers guild.
+His work was recognized with first place awards at Dixon’s Gunmakers Fair for, Best Decorated Horn, and Best Non-Decorated horn in 1999; plus overall Most Historically Accurate accoutrement in 1999, 2004 and again in 2019.
 In addition, his horns received Best Pennsylvania Horn in 2002, Best Southern Horn in 2004, and "Best of Show" for a horn inkwell at the 2010 Honourable Company of Horners Annual Conferences.
+In 2017 his Armstrong style rifle was awarded "Best of Show" at Dixon's Gunmakers Fair.